dthx2710/Dolicon-Blue-Archive/src/pages/student/tsubaki.md

   urban: A
 exSkill:
   exCost: 4
-  exText: Increases defense by 28.1% (30 sec) and taunts enemies in a circular
+  exText: Increases defense by 28.1% (44.9%) (30 sec) and taunts enemies in a
-    area (4.7 sec).
+    circular area (4.7 sec).
+Taunt duration increases to 5.4 seconds at EX level 3, and 6.2 seconds at EX level 5.
 normalText: When her HP falls below 30%, she restores her HP by 349% heal potency.
 (Only once per battle.)
 enhancedText: Increases defense by 14%.